EncryptEx/radio/README.md

 docker-compose up -d
 ```

-This will start the Icecast and Liquidsoap services.
+This will start the Frontend, Backend, Icecast, and Liquidsoap services.

+## Accessing the frontend UI

+You can access the frontend UI at `http://localhost:3000`.

-## Accessing the Stream
+## Accessing the Icecast Stream

 You can access the stream at `http://localhost:8000/radio.ogg`.